 Get the skills you need to interpret data and make data-driven business decisions in our Business Data Analytics certificate program.
 Our certificate will equip you to be a strategic, data-driven leader, while also guiding you through the software, languages, and methodologies for modeling and analyzing data.

 The Certificate in Business Data Analytics is a graduate-level, five-course certificate that prepares professionals to derive value from data and understand the business implications.
-It provides an essential foundation for business professionals who need to acquire skills and credentials in business analytics.

-It is an excellent specialization for students who are currently pursuing a Quinlan graduate degree, professionals with a business degree, or any professional who needs to understand current business data analytics methodologies.
+This is an excellent specialization for students who are currently pursuing a Quinlan graduate degree, professionals with a business degree, or any professional who needs to understand current business data analytics methodologies.
 Successful certificate program students come from a variety of backgrounds and undergraduate degrees.

-The certificate requires completion of five courses.
+The certificate requires the completion of five courses.
 There are three required core courses and two electives, which may be selected to focus on specific application areas.

 *Must be taken before 494 and 796*

 This course uses database systems as the focus for studying concepts of data modeling and data manipulation.
 Procedures for creating, managing, sorting, and processing data are discussed.
 Concepts of relational database methods are covered as well as the issues that arise in managing information in a database and using it to support business processes.